Keith Jack: Later career

 Jack performed at the Picnic in the Parliament concert outside the Scottish Parliament on 30 June 2007.
 "As my first performance since the final, I am proud it will be not only in Scotland but on a day celebrating Scottish talent," he said.

-On 28 June 2007, The Scotsman reported thst Jack was into entering a record deal with Louis Walsh, the fruition of which was to be an album of pop, classical and theatrical music.
+On 28 June 2007, The Scotsman reported that Jack was into entering a record deal with Louis Walsh, the fruition of which was to be an album of pop, classical and theatrical music.

 This did not materialise, and Jack asked Adam Quest, his mentor and vocal coach, to try to broker a new recording deal on his behalf.
 Within a week, Jack was signed to John Mclaughlin's record label X-Phonics in Glasgow.

 From October 2007, Keith was in Bill Kenwright's national touring production of Joseph, starring as the Narrator, alongside fellow Any Dream Will Do contestants Craig Chalmers (as Joseph) and Chris Barton (as Benjamin).
 A second tour followed in late summer 2009.
 When Mead's contract expired, Jack was asked if he wanted to take over.
 He rejected the offer, and continued to tour with Chalmers and Barton.

 Jack recorded his debut album early in 2008.
 A charity single, "When a Child is Born" was released via download on 10 December 2007.
 "If an Angel falls from Heaven" was available to download from 8 December 2008.

 In August 2008, Jack performed in the premiere of the musical Only the Brave at the Edinburgh Festival.
 In June 2008, he performed in the Choices for Life tour, for children in Primary 7 across Scotland.
 The same month, Jack performed at Bo'ness Children's Fair Day.

 His debut album was released on 22 September that year, entitled This Time.
 Jack toured England and Scotland in September and October 2008 to promote the album.
 He also sang "Uptown Girl" with Daniel Boys and Ben James-Ellis on John Barrowman's album Music Music Music.